Machine learning for option pricing: an empirical investigation of network architectures: Empirical results

 \section{Empirical results}

 In this section, we train neural networks using the architectures discussed in Sections \ref{sec:network_fundamentals} and \ref{sec:network_variations}, and apply them to the three different problems outlined in Sections \ref{sec:models} and \ref{sec:network_analysis}.
 We then compare the empirical performance of these networks against each other, with the aim of identifying an optimal network architecture for the solution of these and related problems.
-The implementation for every network was done using Google's \textit{TensorFlow} library for Python \cite{tensorflow2015-whitepaper} and the empirical analysis was carried out utilizing the Delft High Performance Computing Center \cite{DHPC2022} facilities.
+In addition, we test the method for the computation of implied volatility using real data, and also briefly compare this with existing methods.
+The implementation for every network was done using Google's \textit{TensorFlow} library for Python \cite{tensorflow2015-whitepaper} and the empirical analysis was carried out using the Delft High Performance Computing Center \cite{DHPC2022} facilities.